vanbanTruong/Fairness-in-Large-Language-Models/datasets/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file in each dataset directory for specific licensing information.
+This project is licensed under the MIT License.
+See the LICENSE file in each dataset directory for specific licensing information.

-## Acknowledgments

-- Dataset creators and maintainers
-- Research community contributions
-- Open-source bias detection tools
-- Academic institutions supporting fairness research

-## Contact

-For questions, suggestions, or contributions, please open an issue on GitHub or contact the maintainers.

 ---

 **Note**: This toolkit is actively maintained with **continuous updates** to all dataset analysis code to ensure accuracy, performance, and compatibility with the latest research in bias detection and fairness evaluation.
+The unified taxonomy and analysis framework presented here enables researchers to conduct more systematic, comparable, and responsible fairness audits across language models and tasks.